pongib/365DaysOfLearning/README.md

 **Thoughts**: This make me a lot of time and curious and need to read it in their own google document and some deep technical (at lease for me) such as [SSTable](https://www.igvita.com/2012/02/06/sstable-and-log-structured-storage-leveldb/) format, for sure I don't understand all technical deep dive detail but I found it very fun.
 About the recommend practice it always update last time it said you can use hashed string as row key but this time it not recommend anymore so I need to refresh my knowledge with their [document](https://cloud.google.com/bigtable/docs/schema-design).

+## Day 5: Jan 6, 2020

+**TIL**: CloudSpanner, Architecture itself like Bigtable but it strong consistent and focus on horizontal scale rather than verticle like CloudSQL.
+Cover on topics.

+* Architecture and Schema.
+* Avoid hotspot.

+**Thoughts**: It my first day for working after long holiday.
+And found a lot of interrupt so I cannot focus on topic long enough.
+So I must make an easy environtment to learn.